isomerpages/mlaw-corp/news/speeches/_posts/2026-08-26-post-Speech by SMS Murali Pillai at the SIDRA 2026 Survey Launch.md

 {:start="55"}
 55.&nbsp;&nbsp;And companies who restructure their supply chains, as part of "friend-shoring" or "reshoring" production away from geopolitically exposed suppliers, will likely see:

+<p style="margin-left: 40px">1) More disputes relating to early termination of long-term supply contracts;</p>
+<p style="margin-left: 40px">2) Disputes over relocation and requalification costs; and</p>
+<p style="margin-left: 40px">3) Disagreements over whether these relocations count as a force majeure event or a unilateral breach.</p>

 {:start="56"}
-56.&nbsp;&nbsp;More disputes relating to early termination of long-term supply contracts;
+56.&nbsp;&nbsp;These shifts can also be seen in the composition of caseloads.
+Trade disputes dominated the Singapore International Arbitration Centre's (SIAC) entire 2025 caseload, totalling 346 cases, or 39% of all cases.

 {:start="57"}
-57.&nbsp;&nbsp;Disputes over relocation and requalification costs; and
+57.&nbsp;&nbsp;Major institutions have already acted to introduce measures to expedite proceedings, given how quickly trade and tariff policy can change.
+I think we all know that.
+SIAC's 2025 Rules raised the threshold for its Expedited Procedure from S$6 million to S$10 million, broadening the range of cases that qualify for this process, where an award is rendered within six months.

 {:start="58"}
-58.&nbsp;&nbsp;Disagreements over whether these relocations count as a force majeure event or a unilateral breach.
+58.&nbsp;&nbsp;SIAC also introduced a new Streamlined Procedure, for cases where the sum in dispute is below S$1 million.
+Under this procedure, the sole arbitrator renders a final award within three months.

 {:start="59"}
-59.&nbsp;&nbsp;These shifts can also be seen in the composition of caseloads.
-Trade disputes dominated the Singapore International Arbitration Centre's (SIAC) entire 2025 caseload, totalling 346 cases, or 39% of all cases.
+59.&nbsp;&nbsp;Similarly, the International Chamber of Commerce (ICC) Court of Arbitration's new 2026 Rules, which took effect in June, raised the threshold for automatic expedited procedure from US$3 million to US$4 million and introduced a new Highly Expedited Arbitration procedure, where parties have the option of receiving an arbitral award within three months.

+**Conclusion**

 {:start="60"}
-60.&nbsp;&nbsp;Major institutions have already acted to introduce measures to expedite proceedings, given how quickly trade and tariff policy can change.
-I think we all know that.
-SIAC's 2025 Rules raised the threshold for its Expedited Procedure from S$6 million to S$10 million, broadening the range of cases that qualify for this process, where an award is rendered within six months.
+60.&nbsp;&nbsp;These responses are proof of the power of process.
+Today, there are, perhaps more than any time in history, a great many unknowns, but these are, with right mechanisms, knowable.
+We do not know how disputes may arise, we do not know how they will end, but we can know one thing – we can know how they will be resolved.

 {:start="61"}
-61.&nbsp;&nbsp;SIAC also introduced a new Streamlined Procedure, for cases where the sum in dispute is below S$1 million.
-Under this procedure, the sole arbitrator renders a final award within three months.
+61.&nbsp;&nbsp;Through reason, good faith and commitment to process, we can underwrite a strong dispute resolution system, one that is able to provide binding awards and judgments, even in areas such as climate change and trade, where there is a lack of international consensus.

 {:start="62"}
-62.&nbsp;&nbsp;Similarly, the International Chamber of Commerce (ICC) Court of Arbitration's new 2026 Rules, which took effect in June, raised the threshold for automatic expedited procedure from US$3 million to US$4 million and introduced a new Highly Expedited Arbitration procedure, where parties have the option of receiving an arbitral award within three months.

-**Conclusion**
+62.&nbsp;&nbsp;Through this, we, as a dispute resolution community, can inspire wider societies, and governments that lead them, to make common cause in addressing the challenges that define our generation and those many yet to come.

 {:start="63"}
-63.&nbsp;&nbsp;These responses are proof of the power of process.
-Today, there are, perhaps more than any time in history, a great many unknowns, but these are, with right mechanisms, knowable.
-We do not know how disputes may arise, we do not know how they will end, but we can know one thing – we can know how they will be resolved.

-{:start="64"}
-64.&nbsp;&nbsp;Through reason, good faith and commitment to process, we can underwrite a strong dispute resolution system, one that is able to provide binding awards and judgments, even in areas such as climate change and trade, where there is a lack of international consensus.

-{:start="65"}
-65.&nbsp;&nbsp;Through this, we, as a dispute resolution community, can inspire wider societies, and governments that lead them, to make common cause in addressing the challenges that define our generation and those many yet to come.

-{:start="66"}
-66.&nbsp;&nbsp;I wish everyone an insightful session.
+63.&nbsp;&nbsp;I wish everyone an insightful session.
 Thank you.

 <p class="right-side-updated">Last updated on 26 August 2026</p>